Cyber Security | Social Media Security | Retired Police Officer

 - “Best Practices in Computer Network Defense (CND): Incident Detection & Response,” North Atlantic Treaty Organization’s (NATO) Science for Peace and Security Program.

 Social media has exploded on the Internet scene in the last few years and provides exciting websites like Instagram, Snapchat, Twitter, Facebook, and LinkedIn that appeal to members of the whole family, young and old, male and female.
 The social media technologies include such things as games, video and photo sharing, forums and blogs, many of which are aimed at a younger audience, and many of which target older users of the Internet who are now taking advantage of these hottest new trends in communicating.
+She will explain how even though our mobile devices have extended our ability to communicate with the world from anywhere. that our online risk has also increased.

 In this engaging and critical segment, Kathy provides insight into the criminal element of the Internet, including the use of bitcoin and social engineering techniques.
 In this discussion, Kathy focuses on the Dark Web, where personally identifying information is a commodity and individuals and groups can hide online from governments and law enforcement agencies in order to buy, sell and trade illegal and dangerous products.